Infrared spectroscopy: FTIR

 An interferogram from an FTIR measurement.
 The horizontal axis is the position of the mirror, and the vertical axis is the amount of light detected.
 This is the "raw data" which can be Fourier transformed to get the actual spectrum.

-Fourier transform infrared (FTIR) spectroscopy is a measurement technique that allows one to record infrared spectra.
+Fourier transform infrared (FTIR) spectroscopy provides infrared spectra.
 Infrared light is guided through an interferometer and then through the sample (or vice versa).
-A moving mirror inside the apparatus alters the distribution of infrared light that passes through the interferometer.
+A moving mirror inside the apparatus alters the distribution of infrared energies that pass through the interferometer.
 The signal directly recorded, called an "interferogram", represents light output as a function of mirror position.
-A data-processing technique called Fourier transform turns this raw data into the desired result (the sample's spectrum): light output as a function of infrared wavelength (or equivalently, wavenumber).
+A data-processing technique called Fourier transform converts this raw data into the desired result (the sample's spectrum): light output as a function of infrared wavelength (or equivalently, wavenumber).
 As described above, the sample's spectrum is always compared to a reference.

 An alternate method for acquiring spectra is the "dispersive" or "scanning monochromator" method.
 In this approach, the sample is irradiated sequentially with various single wavelengths.
 The dispersive method is more common in UV-Vis spectroscopy, but is less practical in the infrared than the FTIR method.
 One reason that FTIR is favored is called "Fellgett's advantage" or the "multiplex advantage": The information at all frequencies is collected simultaneously, improving both speed and signal-to-noise ratio.
 Another is called "Jacquinot's Throughput Advantage": A dispersive measurement requires detecting much lower light levels than an FTIR measurement.
 There are other advantages, as well as some disadvantages, but virtually all modern infrared spectrometers are FTIR instruments.